HyagoOliveira/Persistence/README.md

 Go to the Persistence Menu into the Project Settings or select the Persistence Settings asset.

 If you want to debug your persisted data, make sure to enable the **Save Raw File**.
-This way a legible file with the proper serializer extension will be saved next the encrypted/compressed one.
+This way a legible file with the serializer extension will be saved next the encrypted/compressed one.

 ![The SaveSlotFiles](/Docs~/SaveSlotFiles.png "The Save Slot Files")